BDHU/minimalist/README.md

   - jekyll-remote-theme
 ```

+Note: If you are using a Jekyll version less than 3.5.0, use the `gems` key instead of `plugins`.

 3. Add the following line to your `config.yml` to use the theme

 ```yml
 remote_theme: BDHU/minimalist
 ```

+then running `bundle exec jekyll serve` for local deployment.

 An example `_config.yml` file can be found [here](https://github.com/BDHU/bdhu.github.io/blob/master/_config.yml).
 More info can be found at [Jekyll Remote Theme](https://github.com/benbalter/jekyll-remote-theme).